NanoComp/meep/doc/docs/Scheme_Tutorials/Multilevel_Atomic_Susceptibility.md

 ```
 Note that the resolution for this simulation is quite large, we'll discuss this further below.

 The properties of the polarization of the saturable gain are determined by the central transition frequency, $\omega_a$, its full-width half-maximum, $\Gamma$, and the coupling constant between the polarization and the electric field, $\boldsymbol{\sigma}$.
-In Meep, the first two of these are specified in units of $c/2\pi a$.
+In Meep, the first two of these are specified in units of $2\pi a / c$.
 As this example compares Meep against results found using the steady-state *ab initio* laser theory (SALT), we show explicitly how to convert between the different variable nomenclature used in each method.
 ```scm
 (define-param omega-a 40)                        ; omega_a in SALT
 (define freq-21 (/ omega-a (* 2 pi)))            ; emission frequency  (units of 2\pi a/c)